-In the Neolithic era, roughly about 10,000 to 5,000 BC years ago, humankind moved beyond being hunter-gatherers to also cultivating crops and raising animals.
+In the Neolithic era, roughly about 5,000 to 10,000 years ago, humankind moved beyond being hunter-gatherers to also cultivating crops and raising animals.
 People went from gathering food to systematically planning for an intended harvest in the future.

 It also put women on equal footing with men for the first time.

 First, there was horticulture, where attention as paid to the details of making a single plant of desire thrive -- a long-term, rather an immediate, goal.

 "Central to the whole process of domestication was the garden," Mumford wrote.
 Gardening led to farming, as the practice of agriculture replicated this focus on nurturing plants moved to larger yields.
 And with thefarming also came a similar herding and breeding of animals.

 "Technics and Human Development: Myth of the Machine Vol. 1"

 In turn, the fruits of these stay-at-home efforts helped stabilize life.
 Grain provided a form of "potential energy," thanks to a corresponding new technology in storage: clay pots.
 “The creation of moisture-proof, leak-proof, vermin-proof clay vessels to store grain, oil, wine, and beer was essential to the whole ‘Neolithic’ economy,” Mumford wrote.